 Offering carbon-free transportation options-is part of the path to a carbon-free community.
 So is expanding the county’s PACE program to residences in Madison.

 We should use this opportunity to support training and access to green jobs for people able, and interested in building a green infrastructure in Madison, but who may need a helping hand.
+My background has prepared me to take an active role in bringing together city government, residents and even the utility companies to reach our sustainability goals.

 Climate Change and Infrastructure